Home The Methodist Church of New Zealand

 In respect of methamphetamine (or P) contamination to the property, the Purchaser acknowledges that the Vendor does not;

-- hold itself out as having expertise nor any knowledge as to methamphetamine contamination to the property;
+a. hold itself out as having expertise or any knowledge as to methamphetamine contamination to the property;

-- make any representation in relation to methamphetamine contamination to the property.
+b. make any representation in relation to methamphetamine contamination of the property.

-- made all due enquiry about the property including obtaining expert advice; and
+c. made all due enquiry about the property, including obtaining expert advice; and

 Notwithstanding any other clause in this agreement, the liability of The Board of Administration of the Methodist Church of New Zealand as Vendor in this agreement shall be limited to the Property and shall not constitute a debt payable by the Vendor or their successors in office out of any other fund or property.